niplav/site/resolving.md

 *Each edge is an maximal consistent subgraph, and only the edge `$3 \rightarrow 4$` gets reversed.
 1 and 2 in the result have the same potential.*

-In the first image, a graph with 1 maximal consistent subgraph and its resolution through `HodgeResolve`, and in the second image a graph with several maximal consistent subgraphs and its resolution through `HodgeResolve`.
+In the first image, a graph with one maximal consistent subgraph and its resolution through `HodgeResolve`, and in the second image a graph with several maximal consistent subgraphs and its resolution through `HodgeResolve`.
 The labels at the edges are the gradients that `HodgeRank` has computed.

 In the following table, `$\text{AMSP}$` refers to `$\text{AMSP}_{\mathtt{HodgeResolve}}$`, and `$\text{IMCS}$` refers to